MiguelCastro3/Application-for-manual-segmentation/README.md

 **PROJECT:**

 In this project, an application was developed that performs manual segmentation in RGB images.
 It also allows you to edit the segmentation in progress and, finally, saves the segmentation as a binary image.
-The application was implemented in C ++, using Qt as a graphical UI.
+The application was implemented in C++, using Qt as a graphical UI.

 **FEATURES:**